scinlp-workshop/scinlp-workshop.github.io/index.md

 variety of text sources (e.g. scholarly papers, surveys and technical reports, patents, tweets by scholars, blogs/tutorials, etc.)

-### Call for papers
+## Call for papers

 We welcome submissions of **short abstracts (1 page)** related to the above research areas.
 Submissions may include previously published results, late-breaking results, work in progress, among other types of scholarly work.
 Relevant submissions will be accepted for presentation in the **virtual poster session**.

 To submit an abstract, please send an email to **scinlp@googlegroups.com** with the subject line "SCINLP submission: [TITLE]".
 Please include:

 * One-page abstract in PDF format as an attachment.
 Abstracts will be lightly reviewed to ensure that the topic is within the scope of the workshop.
 * Indicate which of the authors will be presenting the work.
 We require each accepted work to provide a **2 minute video** recording of the presentation.
+We will reach out with video uploading instructions *after* acceptance notification.
 * Indicate the scientific domain(s) and source(s) of scientific text relevant to the submission; for example, scientific domain could be “Genomics” while source of text could be “Peer-reviewed papers from PubMed”.

 Please use the same [LaTeX template](https://github.com/akbc-conference/style-files/blob/master/akbc-latex.zip?raw=true) that you'd use for submitting to AKBC.